2016 United States House of Representatives elections in North Carolina: District 4

 The 4th district is located in the Research Triangle area.
 The new map made the 4th district more compact, removing its southern portions.
-The incumbent is Democrat David Price, who has represented the district since 1997, and previously represented it from 1987 to 1995.
+Incumbent Democrat David Price, who had represented the district since 1997, and previously represented it from 1987 to 1995, ran for re-election.
 He was re-elected with 75% of the vote in 2014.
+The district had a PVI of D+13.